 Make Up to $50 an Hour With Freelance Bartending Side Hustle

-Freelance bartending is a great side gig for the holidays that doesn’t require bartending school and can earn you good extra money whether you’re working large events or something more intimate.
+Freelance bartending is a great side gig that doesn’t require bartending school and can earn you good extra money whether you’re working large events or something more intimate.

 Freelance bartenders can make anywhere from $20 to $50 per hour — and sometimes more — according to freelance bartenders we interviewed.
 That’s before tips, and those can bring in serious extra cash.